kavyaguptaeng/Smart-Traffic-Management-System/README.md

 Arpit Rai

 ## Acknowledgments
-We would like to express our gratitude to [Organizing Committee/Institution Name] for organizing #NIETIDEAS2023 and providing a platform to showcase our project.
+We would like to express our gratitude to Noida Institute of Engineering and Technology for organizing #NIETIDEAS2023 and providing a platform to showcase our project.
 Special thanks to our mentors and advisors for their guidance and support throughout the project development process.

 ---